hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

         - creating customized anatomical models for planning surgery
         - customized surgical tools to match patient
         - customized frames for use in surgical theatres
+    - in space exploration
+        - can create 'hard-to-build' objects
+            - with complex geometry for satellites
+            - (e.g. rocket nozzles, antennae)
+        - will save money
+        - saves weight
+        - more rigid when printed as one part
+        - can make designs simpler
+        - objects can be made with less bulk
+            - reducing launch costs
+        - can create replacement parts to order
+        - can create specialist tools
+            - eg: medical instruments when needed
+        - no need to carry spare parts (saving space)
+        - can cheaply make one off objects
+        - models can be quickly made
+        - can create lattice structures instead of solid.
+            - to reduced weight
+        - can even print in space
+    - artificial blood vessels
+        - advantages
+            - no need to wait for real blood vessels to grow
+            - allows oxygen to be supplied immediately to implant
+            - vessels can be customized for invidual organs
+            - lower rejectionr ates
+    - manufacture prescription drugs at home with 3D printer
+        - advantages
+            - Chemical components of the drug can be customised at molecular level to individual patient
+            - can customize to specific issue/patient
+            - personalised for specific illness
+            - chemical blueprint created
+                - so drug can be printed at any pharmacy
+                - using specific compounds
+        - disadvantages
+            - human errors might make wrong drug
+            - incorrect dosage being used
+            - hard to verify drug creation
+                - e.g. incorrect base materials may be used
+            - hard to regulate use of the drug
+            - cant to regulate the supply of the drugs once blueprint is published
+            - cleanliness of production difficult to control
+            - could be used to produce illegal drugs.

+- tissue engineering (not sure where)
+    - advantages
+        - uses biochemical techniques (using biological materials) to replace biological tissues with a greater success rate in patients
+        - use of other materials like tissues is cheap
+        - dont need biological donors
+            - eg: use of artificial blood, skin
+        - reduces recovery time (for patients)
+        - reduce risk of tissue rejection
+        - can produce customized tissue
+        - artificial organs increase survival rate
+            - artificial liver, pancreas, etc...
+        - no relegious objections using donated organs
+        - can make artificial meat products
+    - disadvantages
+        - expensive
+        - original material is limited, so, must be newly developed
+        - may not be enough for development
+        - possible inclusion of hidden disease in base tissue
+        - difficult to find latent diseases
+        - might increase treatment time
+            - as tissue can take longer to synthesize

 ## CAT